 The SLR market had drastically changed from 1965 to the late'-70s.
 The cameras had gone from being the preserve of serious 35mm enthusiasts and professionals to the latest consumer craze, courtesy of the Canon AE-1 and its heel-nipping horde of imitators.
 The resulting cost pressures had already prompted Konica to take drastic measures with the latest of its Autoreflexes, the TC & T4.
 While they still retained a mechanical shutter, the TC & T4 had been the first Konica SLRs to adopt plastic for a significant portion of their exterior construction (the chassis was still all-metal).
 They also followed the trend of smaller, lighter bodies initiated by the Olympus OMs, with the net result of both design choices being a 30% reduction in weight over the last full-sized, full-featured Autoreflex, the T3N.
 The TC also saw the deletion of enthusiast-targeted features such as: depth-of-field (DOF) preview, multiple exposures, integrated eyepiece shutter, and mirror-lock-up (MLU) to further slash production costs.
 The lowest user-selectable shutter speed was now 1/8 sec., losing the 1/4, 1/2, and 1 sec. settings of the T3N along with the set shutter speed readout in the viewfinder.
 While the T4 retained the lower shutter speed settings, DOF preview, and multiple exposure capability, it did lose the T3N's MLU and the viewfinder shutter speed readout.
 Such measures would prefigure Konica's approach with the FS-1 in 1979.
 It was going to be a full-on, consumer-targeted SLR.

 While the TC and T4 retained at least some of their Autoreflex lineage, the FS-1 was to be Konica's first clean-sheet SLR design in nearly 15 years.
-And they were going all in on the electronic paradigm with their first electronically-controlled shutter to which they added: automatic electronic film loading, 1.5 frames per second (fps) internal motorized film winding, electronic self-timer, the first electronic remote release socket to grace an SLR with its presence (a source of consternation to many a vintage SLR enthusiast ;-)), and their first electronic LED viewfinder display, all governed by what Konica claimed was the largest central processing unit (CPU) yet fitted to an SLR.
+And they were going all in on the electronic paradigm with their first electronically-controlled shutter to which they added: automatic electronic film loading, 1.5 frames per second (fps) internal motorized film winding, electronic self-timer, the second electronic remote release socket to grace an SLR with its presence (following the lead of the CONTAX RTS in 1975; and source of no small consternation to many a vintage SLR enthusiast ;-)), and their first electronic LED viewfinder display, all governed by what Konica claimed was the largest central processing unit (CPU) yet fitted to an SLR.
 To power all of this, Konica equipped the FS-1 with the first battery handgrip (holding 4 AAs/LR6s) to be seen on an SLR.
 This choice of power supply was going to play a major role in the life of the FS-1 (and Konica by extension) as we shall see ;-).

 With its prominent integral battery grip, the FS-1 looked like no motorized SLR before, but it certainly presaged the next two decades of SLR evolution to come.
 For the target audience there was no more fumbling with threading film leaders into take-up spools; just pull the leader to the rubber roller on the right side of the film chamber; make sure that a sprocket hole in the film was engaged with a sprocket tooth top and bottom; and close the back.
 The FS-1 would automatically advance to frame 1 and away they went.
 This basic film advance system design of the FS-1 would find its way in to all manner and brands of SLRs and Point & Shoots alike over the next 20+ years.
 Sadly, by 1987, Konica would absolve itself completely of SLR production due to a few factors, one of which could be traced to an unfortunate trait that lurked inside the FS-1.